-We have substantially completed our audit of East Sussex Fire Authority for the year ended 31 March 2019.

-Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form that appears in section 4, before 31 July 2019.
+We have substantially completed our audit of the Authority for the year ended 31 March 2020.
+As set out on pages 5 and 6, a number of issues have arisen as a result of Covid-19 which impacted on our audit.
+We confirm that we expect to issue an unqualified audit opinion on the financial statements in the form that appears in section 4, before the accounts publication date of 30 November 2020.
 We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources.

-This report is intended solely for the use of the Scrutiny and Audit Panel, other members of the Authority, and senior management.
+This report is intended solely for the use of the Scrutiny & Audit Panel, other members of the Authority, and senior management.
 It should not be used for any other purpose or given to any other party without obtaining our written consent.